 To test this, I applied it to the most significant record-breaking effort in recent memory – Tom Mitchell’s 54-disposal clinic against Collingwood in Round One 2018.

 I still thought Mitchell would make the cut in this game.
-It seemed as though he was more or less over the line before he started, with the possessions alone, but the addition of eliminating ineffective disposals had a significant impact on his total score.
+It seemed as though he was more or less over the line before he started, with the possessions alone, but the elimination of ineffective disposals had a significant impact on his total score.
 He scored 48 total points, falling short by two, due to inefficiency with the ball, with “only” 36 of those 54 considered effective.
 He also only laid two tackles for the game.

 However, his second 50-disposal game of the year in 2018 gets him to the mark as a result of hitting the target with 80% of his disposals.
 Not only did he get to 50 points with the game that returned 40 effective disposals, nine marks and 13 tackles, he also smashed through the 60-point barrier as well.